NL4Py: Agent-Based Modeling in Python with Parallelizable NetLogo Workspaces: Software Description

-\pkg{NL4Py} uses a client-server architecture and consists of two main components, the \pkg{NL4Py} client written in \proglang{Python} and the \code{NetLogoControllerServer} JAR executable written in \proglang{Java}, as shown in Fig. \ref{fig:componentdiagram}.
-The client code communicates to the \code{NetLogoControllerServer} through a socket enabled by the \pkg{Py4J} library.
-The entire \pkg{NL4Py} package is hosted on the \proglang{Python} package index and is automatically downloaded through the pip installer and sets up the \code{NetLogoControllerServer} in the \pkg{Pip} package installation directory.
-The client-server architecture allows \code{NetLogoHeadlessWorkspace}s to be run in parallel as \proglang{Java} threads on the \code{NetLogoControllerServer}, independent of the user's \proglang{Python} application code.
-This eliminates the need for users to have to manage the connection to the JVM, thread/process creation, and garbage collection of multiple headless workspaces from their \proglang{Python} application code.
+NL4Py uses a client-server architecture and consists of two main components, 1) the Python-based NL4Py client and 2) the Java-based \\ \lstinline[language=Python]{NetLogoControllerServer} JAR executable, as shown in Fig. \ref{fig:componentdiagram}.
+The client communicates with the \lstinline[language=Python]{NetLogoControllerServer} through sockets using the Py4J library.
+NetLogo headless workspaces can be accessed via the NetLogo controlling API for Java or Scala applications and is used by the \lstinline[language=Python]{NetLogoControllerServer} to create and manage NetLogo simulations upon request.
+The client-server architecture allows headless workspaces to be run in parallel as Java threads on the \lstinline[language=Python]{NetLogoControllerServer}, independent of the user's Python application code.
+This eliminates the need for users to have to manage the connection to the JVM, thread/process creation, and garbage collection of multiple headless workspaces from their Python application code.

-\proglang{NetLogo} provides headless workspaces through its controlling API, which can be controlled through \proglang{Java} or \proglang{Scala} application. \proglang{NetLogo} headless workspaces are inherently thread safe. \pkg{NL4Py}, uses this to its advantage by pushing concurrency to the JVM via the \\\code{NetLogoContollerServer}.
-The \pkg{NL4Py} \proglang{Python} client provides thread-safe \\\code{NetLogoHeadlessWorkspace} objects to the \proglang{Python} application developer, created according to the factory design pattern.
-Each \code{NetLogoHeadlessWorkspace} object is mapped to a \code{HeadlessWorkspaceController} object on the \code{NetLogoControllerServer}, which is responsible for starting and stopping the \proglang{NetLogo} model, sending commands to the model, fetching results from reporters to the model, querying parameters, and scheduling reporters over model execution. \pkg{NL4Py} relieves the \proglang{Python} application of thread/process creation, by ensuring that the procedures with long execution times are non-blocking, i.e., results for procedures such as scheduled reporters, whose results must wait till the end of a model run, return immediately and results can be queried later at a custom time by the user application, without blocking the \proglang{Python} application.
+The NL4Py Python client provides thread-safe \lstinline[language=Python]{NetLogoHeadlessWorkspace} objects to the Python application developer, created according to the factory design pattern.
+Each \lstinline[language=Python]{NetLogoHeadlessWorkspace} object is mapped to a \\ \lstinline[language=Python]{HeadlessWorkspaceController} object on the \lstinline[language=Python]{NetLogoControllerServer}, which is responsible for starting and stopping the NetLogo model, sending commands to the model, fetching results from reporters on the model, querying parameters, and scheduling reporters over simulation execution.
+Each \lstinline[language=Python]{HeadlessWorkspaceController} object runs on a separate JVM thread.
+For batch simulation runs, NL4Py is able to relieve the Python application of thread/process management with \lstinline[language=Python]{run_experiment} by supplying a setup function and initialization data, allowing the \lstinline[language=Python]{NetLogoControllerServer} to handle thread and workspace management internally using JVM threads.